Open main menu Close main menu

 Event Details

 We welcome kura to bring their tamariki for a guided group visit.
-Book a time slot by [insert registration link/contact details].
+Book a time slot by fill in the registration form below.